2026/27 AMCAS Application Guide (With Screenshots)

 • Medical schools (except the first one required to submit)

-Once you submit your application, you’ll want to closely monitor its verification status.
-On the top right corner of your main menu, you will see a blue status.
+Once you submit your application, you should closely monitor its verification status.
+In the top right corner of your main menu, you will see a blue status.
 You can also click “View Application Status History” at any time to see a record of updates.

 It’s important to understand the meaning of each status so that you can track your application and know if you need to take some action: